bermetadilova/hello-world/README.md

 # hello-world
-hello everyone
+hello everyone!

-my name is Becky
+my name is Becky.
-I'm almost a data scietist,but secretly work on men in black French bulldogs will rule the world
+I'm almost a data scietist,but secretly work on men in black.
+French bulldogs will rule the world.